-For eligible health care expenses that are not submitted from a health care provider to the health plan,, you may choose to pay out of pocket, instead of using the CYC payment card, and submit a claim online on the CYC website or through the CYC mobile app, or you can submit a paper claim to CYC using the CYC Manual Claim Form.
+For eligible health care expenses that are not submitted from a health care provider to the health plan, you may choose to pay out of pocket, instead of using the CYC payment card, and submit a claim online on the CYC website or through the CYC mobile app, or you can submit a paper claim to CYC using the CYC Manual Claim Form.
 The claim-filing instructions are on the CYC website and the Manual Claim Form.
 In order for your claim to be reimbursed, you must provide any pertinent documentation to establish that an expense is eligible to be reimbursed.
 If such information is not provided by the deadline noted below, the funds in your HCSA/LPSA that are in dispute are subject to forfeiture.

 At any time, up until June 30 of the following plan year, you may be reimbursed for eligible expenses up to the total amount you elected to contribute for the plan year.
 In order for a claim to be deemed an eligible expense to be reimbursed, you must provide any pertinent documentation to establish that a claim is eligible for reimbursement, which may include documentation that a service provided in connection with a claim was medically necessary.
+Note: If your claims deadline falls within the COVID-19 Outbreak Period, your deadline will be recalculated to allow an additional 4 months to submit claims for reimbursement from the end of the Outbreak Period.